1917 Edmonton municipal election

 The 1917 municipal election was held December 10, 1917, to elect a mayor and seven aldermen to sit on Edmonton City Council and four trustees to sit on each of the public and separate school boards.
 There were also two plebiscite questions asked.

 There were ten aldermen on city council, but three of the positions were already filled: George Pheasey, William Martin, and Charles Grant were all elected to two-year terms in 1916 and were still in office.
-Thomas Bellamy and James Macfie MacDonald were also elected to two-year terms in 1916, but both resigned to run for mayor; accordingly, the sixth-most-popular and seventh-most-popular candidates were elected to one year terms to finish off their terms—Samuel McCoppen and Henri Martin were elected to one-year terms.
+Thomas Bellamy and James Macfie MacDonald were also elected to two-year terms in 1916, but both resigned to run for mayor.
+Two Southside candidates were guaranteed to win seats so to finish off Bellamy's and MacDonald's terms, the fourth-most-popular and fifth-most-popular northside candidates were elected to one year terms.
+Samuel McCoppen and Henri Martin were elected to one-year terms.

 Kinney and McCoppen belonged to the Labour slate put forward by the Labour Representation League and were elected.
-The Labour slate was filled out by White, Field and Scott, all unsuccessful.
+The Labour slate was filled out by candidates White, Field and Scott, all unsuccessful.